 Yes.
 It.
 Was.

 Even my husband suffers from my inability to speak the common language of the household.

 Back in the day he served in the Navy.
 During his first hour home following a six-month deployment, he noticed our new calendar.
 He took it down and looked through the pictures.

 “Isn’t that gorgeous?”
 I said.
 “I got it at the aquarium.
 They had all their calendars on sale fifty percent off after the first of the year, and I thought the underwater photos of the dolphins were exceptional.”

 He returned the page to the present month and hung it back on the wall.
 Then he turned to me.
 “That’s a cool calendar.
 Where’d you get it?”

 I majored in English.
-I used to teach English.
+I teach English.
 I write poetry and novels and blogs.
 In English.
 Which people tell me they read.
 And understand.
 And sometimes even like.

 Yet somehow, in my own home, with my own people, I am failing to communicate in the lingua franca of which I otherwise appear so competent.

 I have long known that mothers are invisible.
 The laundry magically washes itself and mysteriously reappears in drawers and closets.
 Food materializes on the table every evening at six o’clock via the imperceptible hand of destiny.
 Messes evaporate because the house maintains itself like a giant, benevolent automaton.